-Family Investigations are designed to respond to the most serious reports of harm and neglect to children, including those situations in which there is not a serious report of harm or neglect, but there are additional considerations or vulnerabilities that indicate a need for an Investigation response.
+Family Investigations respond to the most serious reports of maltreatment to children, including those situations in which there is not a serious report of harm or neglect, but there are additional considerations or vulnerabilities that indicate a need for an Investigation response.
 Reports of child maltreatment that allege substantial child endangerment or sexual abuse must receive an Investigation.
+Reports involving sex trafficking also must have an Investigation response.
 Minnesota Statutes define substantial child endangerment to include categories of egregious harm, physical and sexual abuse, and reports of high risk neglect.

 [Minn.
 Stat.
 626.556, subd.
-2 (c) (1) - (13)]
+2 (c) (1) - (13)] Investigations are sometimes conducted wit

 Investigations are sometimes conducted with law enforcement as part of a police investigation.
 Depending on the circumstances of a report, a local child welfare agency may decide to assign a report not involving substantial child endangerment for an Investigation.
-When this occurs, it is called Discretionary Family Investigation because it is at the discretion of a child welfare agency as to when it will provide an Investigation response, even though the situation is not related to substantial child endangerment.
+When this occurs, it is called Discretionary Family Investigation because it is at the discretion of a child welfare agency as to when it will provide an Investigation response, even though the situation is not related to substantial child endangerment or sexual abuse.

 The focus of a Family Investigation response centers on gathering facts, assessing/evaluating risk for subsequent child maltreatment, and assessing family protective capacities related to child safety.

-In situations where serious harm has occurred, or where there is risk of serious and imminent harm, the local police department or sheriff's department has the authority to immediately remove a child from the family home for a period of 72 hours.
+In situations where serious harm has occurred, or where there is risk of serious and imminent harm, the local police or sheriff's department has authority to immediately remove a child from the family home for 72 hours.
 The child welfare agency may seek emergency protective care of a child by petitioning the local juvenile court.
 Emergency protective care grants authority to the child welfare agency to continue a child in placement, providing for their safety while a thorough investigation is completed.

-Reports alleging substantial child endangerment, sexual abuse or other reports assigned for an Investigation, must begin immediately and include face-to-face contact with a child and the caretaker.
+Reports alleging substantial child endangerment, sexual abuse or other reports assigned for an Investigation, must begin immediately and include face-to-face contact with child and their caretaker.
 All reports assigned for Investigation must be concluded within 45 days.